daiearth22/test/engineering/infrastructure/blueprint/index.html.md

 * protecting **uptime**, and
 * protecting **user data**.

-Making it **observable** entails measuring and evaluating availability against clearly specified objectives (SLXs/index.html.md) that take into account error budgets.
+Making it **observable** entails measuring and evaluating availability against clearly specified objectives (SLXs) that take into account error budgets.

 When determining priorities, we must answer the question of whether the task at hand contributes to availability